chanzuckerberg/cellxgene-census/docs/articles/2023/20231012-normalized_layer_precalc_stats.md

 ### Accessing library-size normalized data layer via TileDB-SOMA

 For memory-efficient data retrieval, you can use TileDB-SOMA as outlined below.
-For Pythons this looks like
+In Python this looks like the following.

 ```python